SELECT Queries Syntax¶

 n rows for each distinct combination of

-OFFSET is specified, then for each data block, belonging to a distinct combination of
+OFFSET is specified, then for each data block that belongs to a distinct combination of

 expressions, ClickHouse skips

-offset_value rows from the beginning of the block, and returns not more than
+offset_value number of rows from the beginning of the block and returns a maximum of

 n rows as a result.
 If

-offset_value is bigger than the number of rows in the data block, then ClickHouse returns no rows from the block.
+offset_value is bigger than the number of rows in the data block, ClickHouse returns zero rows from the block.